BoudinAhmed/SystemTroubleShooter/README.md

 # System TroubleShooter

-As someone who enjoys fixing IT issues and always looks for opportunities to automate with PowerShell, the concept of building a troubleshooter app for common or company-specific problems was very appealing.
-Throughout this project, I have applied my years of practical IT experience and it has also significantly deepened my passion and love for programming.
+As someone who enjoys fixing IT issues and always looks for opportunities to automate with PowerShell, the concept of building an app for common/company-specific problems was very appealing.
+Throughout this project, I have applied my years of IT experience.
+It has also significantly deepened my passion and love for programming.

 Working on a completely new version of the application, currently under active development and reconstruction.
 I am in the process of revising the user interface and re-structuring the code behind, fully utilizing PowerShell for enhanced diagnostic and repair functions.